East Azerbaijan province: History

+Demographics

+Language and ethnicity

+Most of the inhabitants are ethnic Azerbaijanis who speak a Turkic language related to Turkish.

+In Qarajadaḡ (today Arasbaran), that is, the region between the Aras river and the Sabalan mountain range, there are six Shiʿite, Turkic-speaking tribes of Kurdish origin: Chalabianlu, Mohammadkhanlu, Hosaynkhanlu, Hajialilu, Hasanbeiglu and Qarachorlu.

+Population

-At the 2006 census, East Azerbaijan province's population was 3,527,267 in 911,241 households.
+At the time of the 2006 National Census, the province's population was 3,527,267 in 911,241 households.
 The following census in 2011 counted 3,724,620 people in 1,085,455 households.
-At the 2016 census, the province's population was 3,909,652 in 1,223,028 households.
+The 2016 census measured the population of the province as 3,909,652 in 1,223,028 households.